NewYork-Presbyterian Hospital: 20th century

+21st century

 In the 2010s, the hospital began to supplement its physical presence with remote and online services.
 A telemedicine service allows patients to receive follow-up care remotely, a CAT-equipped ambulance (see below NYP-EMS) allows stroke care to take place outside the hospital, and a remote second opinion program uses Grand Rounds technology.

+In 2022, the Bronxville hospital known as NewYork-Presbyterian Lawrence, after its founder William Van Duzer Lawrence, was renamed to NewYork-Presbyterian Westchester.

+COVID-19 pandemic

-During the initial phase COVID-19 pandemic, NYP was at the center of the country's response to the virus in the spring of 2020.
+During the initial phase COVID-19 pandemic, the hospital was at the center of the country's response to the virus in the spring of 2020.
 The hospital was able to triple its ICU bed capacity and ventilator support.
-During the crisis, teams at NYP/Columbia pioneered techniques to assist two patients with one ventilator and shared this around the country.
-NYP turned Baker Field and Columbia Soccer Stadium into a 288-bed field hospital in under two weeks.
+During the crisis, teams at the hospital pioneered techniques to assist two patients with one ventilator and shared this around the country.
+The hospital turned Baker Field and Columbia Soccer Stadium into a 288-bed field hospital in under two weeks.

-As with many hospitals in the US, clinicians volunteered to help understaffed units.
-Over 1,000 people volunteered at NYP including teams from University of Rochester Medical Center, UCSF Medical Center, Cayuga Medical Center, Mayo Clinic, Cleveland Clinic, University of Pittsburgh Medical Center, UAMS Medical Center, Intermountain Medical Center, and Dartmouth–Hitchcock Medical Center.
-In November 2020, despite cases surged in Utah, a team of 31 nurses and staff from NYP traveled to Intermountain Health to 'return the favor'.
+As was the case at many hospitals in the U.S., clinicians volunteered to help understaffed units.
+Over 1,000 people volunteered at the hospital, including teams from University of Rochester Medical Center, UCSF Medical Center, Cayuga Medical Center, Mayo Clinic, Cleveland Clinic, University of Pittsburgh Medical Center, UAMS Medical Center, Intermountain Medical Center, and Dartmouth–Hitchcock Medical Center.
+In November 2020, with cases surging in Utah, a team of 31 nurses and staff from the hospital traveled to offer support to Utah.

 On October 13, 2020, with a gift from Ray Dalio, NYP launched the Dalio Center for Health Justice, a research and advocacy organization, which will focus on reducing differences in access to quality health care that overwhelmingly affect communities of color.

 Structure

-NYP is a 501(c)(3) nonprofit system that includes a variety of outlying hospitals that had been affiliates of the legacy Hospitals, NewYork or Presbyterian.
-These hospitals stretch throughout the five boroughs, Westchester County, Long Island and New Jersey.
+New York-Presbyterian Hospital is a 501(c)(3) nonprofit system that includes a variety of outlying hospitals that had been affiliates of the legacy Hospitals, NewYork, or Presbyterian.
+The hospitals stretch throughout the five boroughs of New York City, Long Island, Westchester County, and New Jersey.

-The hospital, along with Weill Cornell Medicine and Columbia University Vagelos College of Physicians and Surgeons, runs the NewYork-Presbyterian Healthcare System, a network of independent, cooperating, acute-care and community hospitals, continuum-of-care facilities, home-health agencies, ambulatory sites, and specialty institutes in the New York metropolitan area.
+Along with Weill Cornell Medicine and Columbia University Vagelos College of Physicians and Surgeons, the hospital manages NewYork-Presbyterian Healthcare System, a network of independent, cooperating, acute-care and community hospitals, continuum-of-care facilities, home-health agencies, ambulatory sites, and specialty institutes in the New York metropolitan area.
 The two medical schools remain essentially autonomous, though there is increasing cooperation and coordination of clinical, research, and residency training programs.
-The hospitals have merged administrations, with Herb Pardes, MD, leading the combined hospitals from 2000 to 2011.
-Steven Corwin, MD is now the Hospital system CEO.
+The hospitals merged administrations.
+Herb Pardes, MD led the combined hospitals from 2000 until 2011.
+The hospital system's chief executive officer as of 2024 is Steven Corwin, MD.